iamyogeshg/article-api/README.md

 3. Assuming the you have installed docker, docker compose and go setup as well.
 4. You have internet connectivity :)

-## What I thought of this test and how long it took to complete?

-  Let me start by telling that my schedule was really tight with a AWS Certified solutions architect-associate exam this monday, which I have passed.
-I started on this task on Saturday and gave it a day for understanding Golang and mongoDB.
-After that I worked on this task on monday and Tuesday so that should make it less than 3 days to complete this task.
-I thought the test was not difficult by itself but given my situation it was bit time taking, as I had to build from scratch.
-I had to do it the hard way which is one time effort of course.
-I can say that I understand Golang better now and would be able to make out basic flow of code.
-Once the coding was done, I quickly dockerised it because I remembered that one of the conditions was that program should work on macOS also.
-I have tried to dockerise the unit testing as well.
-I understand that there is lot of scope for improvement as a person should keep on improving, however given time constraints I could do this much only for now.
-I sincerely hope my efforts will push my case.